Famous protests in US history and their impacts

 Inspired by 17-year-old climate change activist Greta Thunberg, more than 1,000 strike events occurred in the United States in late September 2019 calling for a Green New Deal, respect for native land, environmental justice, sustainable agriculture, and protection of biodiversity.
 Public school students in New York City, Boston, Chicago, and other cities were given permission to skip school to participate in the event, and some 250,000 people attended New York City rallies.
 The strike would show politicians and the media that youth were united in support of measures to fight climate change.

-[Pictured: Teenage Swedish climate activist Greta Thunberg delivers remarks surrounded by student environmental advocates in Washington D.C. ahead of the Global Climate Strike on Sept.
+[Pictured: Greta Thunberg delivers remarks surrounded by student environmental advocates in Washington D.C. ahead of the Global Climate Strike on Sept.
 20.]

 2020: Black Lives Matter

-More than 450 protests against police brutality and institutional racism happened throughout the United States in late May and June after the death of George Floyd, a Black man who was killed when a white Minneapolis police officer, Derek Chauvin, kneeled on his neck for 8 minutes and 46 seconds, according to Jiachuan Wu, Nigel Chiwaya, and Savannah Smith of NBC News.
+More than 450 protests against police brutality and institutional racism happened throughout the United States in late May and June after the death of George Floyd, a Black man who was killed when a white Minneapolis police officer, Derek Chauvin, kneeled on his neck for over nine minutes.
 Solidarity protests erupted around the world, as well.
 The demonstrations sparked widespread dialogue about defunding or reforming the police.

 You may also like: Most lopsided state legislatures in America